 This dream, she believed, may have been an alter vu, a vision from another worldline in which Titor had visited her in 1998 to deliver her message from 2001.

 The term alter vu may have itself been coined by TTI poster Florida_Jim, in an attempt to describe “awareness of the changes” to a timeline:

 ‘It’s been there all along’ is what my wife has said to me on numerous occasions where I’ve confirmed alterations to the timeline.
 People who are unaware of a change believe those things were always there.
 I call awareness of the changes an ‘alter vu’.

 Alter Vu Vs. Mandela Effect

 Alter vus may be similar to the Mandela Effect.
-However, a difference may be drawn: While the Mandela Effect is said to occur when people notice a detail in their history (or knowledge) that now seems different from what they once knew (for example, in the case of the Berenst#in Bears Problem), an alter vu generally seems to be a much more personal experience.
+However, a difference may be drawn: While the Mandela Effect is said to occur when people notice a detail in their history that now seems different from what they once knew, usually involving pop culture or other well-known things (for example, in the case of the Berenst#in Bears Problem), an alter vu generally seems to be a much more personal experience.

 In particular, the cases of alter vu described above happened to individuals with knowledge that they may have affected a different worldline through their own actions (by sending a message to the past of an alternate worldline) or though the actions of someone they’ve interacted with (in the case of John Titor).
 With alter vus, the experiencers are aware of the possibility of timeline/worldline changes.